Frequent Asked Questions

 - Copy of your passport or drivers’ licence

-- Proof of address - bank statement, letter from employer confirming current address is required (Garda vetting)
+- Bank statement, letter from employer confirming current address is required (Garda vetting)

 Is there a test period to see if the living arrangement will work?